-Discover the deliciousness of eggplant with our best recipes!
-The fans’ favorites include soy-glazed eggplant rice bowls, grilled eggplant with miso glaze, pork rolls with eggplants, and more.
+Discover the deliciousness of Japanese eggplants with our best recipes!
+The fans’ favorites include soy-glazed eggplant rice bowls, mapo eggplant, grilled eggplant with miso glaze, nasu agebitashi, and more.

-If I had to name one vegetable that can get me really excited, it has to be the mighty eggplant!
-But like many people, I wasn’t into it until much later as an adult that I’ve grown to savor its many remarkable qualities.
-Its velvety and almost melt-in-your-mouth texture.
-Its ability to take on flavors.
-Its wonderful versatility.
+If I had to name one vegetable that can get me really excited, it has to be the mighty Japanese eggplants!
+But like many people, I wasn’t into the nightshade until much later as an adult that I’ve grown to savor its many remarkable qualities.

-Eggplant reminds me of tofu.
-By itself, it doesn’t have much of a flavor, but when cooked and seasoned properly, it can soak up almost any flavors.
+By themselves, Japanese eggplants don’t have much of a taste, but when cooked and seasoned properly, they can soak up almost any flavors.
 The sturdy yet spongy character also makes it rather one-of-a-kind.
-That’s what I love about cooking with eggplant.
-Once you get to know it better, you will come to appreciate it.
+The meaty texture makes them a great option for vegan and vegetarian dishes.
+That’s what I love about cooking with Japanese eggplant.
+Let’s get to know them today!

-For Japanese recipes, look for Japanese eggplant that is long and slender, with deep purple skin.
-To give you some delicious ideas, I’ve gathered the very best eggplant recipes that are well tested and loved by our readers.
-I hope you enjoy them too!
+To give you some delicious ideas, we’ve gathered the very best Japanese eggplant recipes that are well tested and loved by our readers.
+We hope you enjoy them too!

 Our Best Japanese Eggplant Recipes